des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 It was too sensitive to changes it had no control over.

 We succeeded in producing a production-like environment on a laptop, an achievement in and of itself.
-This allowed us run continuous integration testing of our Chef cookbooks, to test certain internal applications that lacked a staging environment, and to make changes to deployment logic with confidence.
+This allowed us to run continuous integration testing of our Chef cookbooks, to test certain internal applications that lacked a staging environment, and to make changes to deployment logic with confidence.
 In that respect, it was a success!